 b.
 Nevertheless the high places were not taken away: Jehoshaphat did not do everything he should have as a king.
 Yet he reformed Israel even more deeply than Asa did (the rest of the perverted persons, who remained in the days of his father Asa, he banished from the land).

 i.
 “In 2 Chronicles 17:6, it is expressly said, that he did take way the high places.
 Allowing that the text is right in 2 Chronicles the two places may be easily recognized.
 There were two kinds of high places in the land: 1.
 Those used for idolatrous purposes.
-2. Those that were consecrate to God, and were used before the temple was built.
+2. Those that were consecrated to God, and were used before the temple was built.
 The former he did take away, the latter he did not.”
 (Clarke)

 c.
-There was then no king in Edom: “This note is introduced by the writer to account for Jehoshaphat’s building ships at Ebion-geber, which was in the territory of the Edomites, and which showed them to be at that time under the Jewish yoke.”
+There was then no king in Edom: “This note is introduced by the writer to account for Jehoshaphat’s building ships at Ezion-geber, which was in the territory of the Edomites, and which showed them to be at that time under the Jewish yoke.”
 (Clarke)

 d.
-Let my servants go with your servants in the ships: After a disastrous shipping venture Jehoshaphat was tempted to make an alliance with Israel, but Jehoshaphat would not.
+Let my servants go with your servants in the ships: After a disastrous shipping venture, Jehoshaphat was tempted to make an alliance with Israel, but Jehoshaphat would not.
 This was to his credit.
 He learned the lesson of not entering a partnership with the ungodly.

 i.
 2 Chronicles 20:35-37 tells us more about this shipping venture with Israel.
 It tells us that Jehoshaphat did make an alliance with Ahaziah and it ended in disaster.
-The Lord told Jehoshaphat why: Because you have allied yourself with Ahaziah, the Lord has destroyed your works (2 Chronicles 20:37).
-It was after this word of the Lord that Jehoshaphat turned down the offer of a continued alliance with King Ahaziah of Israel.
+The LORD told Jehoshaphat why: Because you have allied yourself with Ahaziah, the LORD has destroyed your works (2 Chronicles 20:37).
+It was after this word of the LORD that Jehoshaphat turned down the offer of a continued alliance with King Ahaziah of Israel.

-e.
+d.
 Then Jehoram his son reigned in his place: Jehoshaphat gave his son Jehoram to Athaliah in marriage, the daughter of Ahab and Jezebel (2 Chronicles 18:1).
 This was a serious error because the reign of Ahaziah was a spiritual and national disaster for Judah because Jehoram walked in the ways of the kings of Israel, just as the house of Ahab had done, for he had the daughter of Ahab as a wife (2 Chronicles 21:6).
 The ill effects of this were felt even to the next generation, because Ahaziah the son of Jehoram was also a bad king for Judah (2 Chronicles 22:2-4).

 2. (51-53) The evil reign of King Ahaziah of Israel, the son of Ahab.

 Ahaziah the son of Ahab became king over Israel in Samaria in the seventeenth year of Jehoshaphat king of Judah, and reigned two years over Israel.
-He did evil in the sight of the Lord, and walked in the way of his father and in the way of his mother and in the way of Jeroboam the son of Nebat, who had made Israel sin; for he served Baal and worshiped him, and provoked the Lord God of Israel to anger, according to all that his father had done.
+He did evil in the sight of the LORD, and walked in the way of his father and in the way of his mother and in the way of Jeroboam the son of Nebat, who had made Israel sin; for he served Baal and worshiped him, and provoked the LORD God of Israel to anger, according to all that his father had done.

 a.
 He reigned two years over Israel: Ahab reigned 22 years, but his son only reigned two years.
 Though his repentance was shallow, when Ahab repented after an announcement of judgment in 1 Kings 21, God relented from the immediate judgment and promised to bring judgment in the days of Ahab’s son.
 Ahaziah’s short reign was a fulfillment of this prophecy in 1 Kings 21:29.